Banisteriopsis caapi (Banis-c/Ayah) = Liane/= Yage/= Banis-c./Aya./= “Spirit of the dead”/= Magic vine/Blätter/= Kletterpflanze

 “As if seeing distant people or places” and interpreted as clairvoyance

-Divinatory experiences. for example seeing the enactment of a crime committed in the past, or unsolved mysteries that at times the individual is able to access because of
+Divinatory experiences. for example seeing the enactment of a crime committed in the past, or unsolved mysteries that at times the individual is able to access because of his state.
+In conclusion

 It has a quality or essentially playing out mythic and archetypal themes in a state that does not quite overwhelm the recipient but enables him to connect with deeper issues that were waiting to be released in his subconscious.
 To quote Claudia Naranjo "The beauty of fluid fire, the grateful tiger, or the subtle and wise reptile, these seem most expressive for the synthetic experience of accepting life as a whole, or, better, accepting existence as a whole, life and death included; needless to say the experience is essentially religious, and it could even be suspected that every myth presents us one